 Thoroughly inspect your car before its departure so that you recognize any damage that may occur in transit.

 Having been apprised of the main considerations of shipping the next step one should consider is finding an appropriate shipping company to get your cargo abroad.
 The following list provides a sampling of some of the major shipping company’s who provide vehicle shipping services.

 The following list provides some online resources that can assist exporters to find a shipping company to get their vehicle to a foreign market.

 Ship Overseas, as the name suggests, will ship vehicles from all over the world to you.
 All you need to do is provide them with three pieces of information which are:

 (ii) Details of your vehicle: model, make, year of manufacture

 (iii) The destination country

 The website will use this information to calculate the shipping costs for you.
 They ship cars to Africa, Latin America, Australia, and many other countries.

-TransGlobal Auto Logistics are a licensed company with 30+ years of experience.
+TransGlobal Auto Logistics is a licensed company with 30+ years of experience.
 They ship boats, cars, bikes, etc.

 AutoCar Shippers ship from the UK and the USA to other countries overseas.
-As long as your vehicle has wheels, you will be able to get it from the UK or the USA and into any other country.
+As long as your vehicle has wheels, you will get it from the UK, the USA to any other country.